abraunegg/onedrive/docs/USAGE.md

 *   Directories: 700 - This provides the following permissions: `drwx------`
 *   Files: 600 - This provides the following permissions: `-rw-------`

 To change the default permissions, update the following 2 configuration options with the required permissions.
-Utilise [Unix Permissions Calculator](http://permissions-calculator.org/) to assist in determining the required permissions.
+Utilise the [Unix Permissions Calculator](https://chmod-calculator.com/) to assist in determining the required permissions.

 ```text
 # When changing a config option below, remove the '#' from the start of the line